shayko18/CarND-Vehicle-Detection/writeup_report.md

 -	how the SVC model did: You can see here some false detections.
 In order to remove those detections we used the heatmap algorithm that was talked about in class.
 The heatmap threshold I used was 5 (heat_map_th, Line 668)
 -	Heatmap per image after thresholding that help us remove false detections.
 -	Final estimation per image.
-We can see better performance than what only the SVC has done
+This estimation was done using the `label()` function that was shown in class.
+We can see better performance than what only the SVC has done, and that almost all the false detections are gone.

 ![alt text][image9]